-As required under the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, and Section 14A of the Exchange Act, we are asking our stockholders to again vote to approve, on an advisory (nonbinding) basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
+As required under the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, and Section 14A of the Exchange Act, we are asking our stockholders to again vote to approve, on an advisory (non-binding) basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.

 As described in detail under the headings "Compensation Discussion and Analysis" and "Executive Compensation," we have adopted an executive compensation philosophy designed to deliver competitive total compensation to our executive officers upon the achievement of financial and strategic performance objectives.
 In order to implement that philosophy, the Compensation Committee has established a disciplined process for adopting executive compensation programs and individual executive officer pay actions that includes the analysis of competitive market data, a review of each executive officer's role, performance assessments, and consultation with the Compensation Committee's independent compensation consultant.
-Please read the "Compensation Discussion and Analysis" and "Executive Compensation" sections for additional details about our executive compensation programs, including information about the fiscal 2020 compensation of our named executive officers.
+Please read the "Compensation Discussion and Analysis" and "Executive Compensation" sections for additional details about our executive compensation programs, including information about the fiscal 2021 compensation of our named executive officers.

-2020 Compensation Features.
+2021 Compensation Features.
 Our compensation programs are intended to attract, retain, and reward executive officers who contribute to SunPower's success and to align their pay outcomes with the Company's short-term and long-term performance.
 The Compensation Committee annually reviews the compensation programs for our named executive officers to ensure they achieve the desired goals.
-In fiscal 2020, among the program features incorporated by the Compensation Committee to implement the executive compensation philosophy stated above are the following:
+In fiscal 2021, the program features incorporated by the Compensation Committee to implement the executive compensation philosophy stated above included a performance-based cash bonus program and long-term incentives in the form of time- and performance-based restricted stock units, in each case tied to achievement of corporate performance targets, and the measurement of individual performance based on each named executive officer's achievement of his or her personal key results, annual objectives, and adherence to company values, as further described in the "Compensation Discussion and Analysis" and "Executive Compensation" sections.